 Plan the recruitment cycle for the year.
 Don’t get caught scrambling to fill a role during the busy season.
 Start the recruitment cycle ahead of time so you can give some thought to who you are looking to add to your team.
 You will be able to find better candidates by thinking about things like cultural fit ahead of time.

 Make time to review the accomplishments and the goals of the department.
-In the fast-paced world of biotech, it can be easy to get caught in maintenance mode where you are constantly executing and not thinking about the bigger picture.
+In the fast-paced world of biotech, it can be easy to get caught in maintenance mode where you are constantly executing.
 The New Year is the perfect time to reflect on all that your team has done, and plan for the year ahead.

 Do any of these resolutions resonate with you more than others?
 If so, why?